appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 # Setup Table Inline Editing

-This page shows you how to add and edit Table data directly from the UI through inline editing.
+This page shows you how to add and edit Table data through inline editing.

 <VideoEmbed host="youtube" videoId="eIecDfvSOsU" title="" caption=""/>